MinishLab/model2vec/README.md

 ## Documentation

-Our official documentation can be found [here](https://github.com/MinishLab/model2vec/blob/main/docs/README.md).
-This includes:
+Our official documentation can be found [here](https://minish.ai/packages/model2vec/introduction).
+This includes in-depth documentation on inference, distillation, training, and integrations.
-- [Usage documentation](https://github.com/MinishLab/model2vec/blob/main/docs/usage.md): provides a technical overview of how to use Model2Vec.
-- [Integrations documentation](https://github.com/MinishLab/model2vec/blob/main/docs/integrations.md): provides examples of how to use Model2Vec in various downstream libraries.
-- [Model2Vec technical documentation](https://github.com/MinishLab/model2vec/blob/main/docs/what_is_model2vec.md): provides a high-level overview of how Model2Vec works.

 ## Model List